GrokkingGrok/robotorq-reserve-system/README.md

 - Energy tracking and cryptographic signing
 - Merkle tree aggregation at all layers (except physical bearer bond merkles, depends on vault)
 - Wallet recieves UBD, but cannot spend
-- Prometheus + Grafana observability (Watch the cypto pipeline in action)
+- Prometheus + Grafana observability (Watch the crypto pipeline in action)

 **In Progress**:
 - Vault System fully designed, but not implemented.